 Exposure to styrene gas at levels above these limits can cause a variety of health effects, ranging from mild irritation of the eyes, nose, and throat, to more serious respiratory problems, neurological effects, and liver damage.
 OSHA has set a permissible exposure limit (PEL) of 100 parts per million (ppm) for an 8-hour workday, and a short-term exposure limit (STEL) of 200 ppm for 15 minutes for styrene gas.
 NIOSH has recommended a lower recommended exposure limit (REL) of 50 ppm for an 8-hour workday, and a short-term exposure limit (STEL) of 75 ppm for 15 minutes.

-Accessories (sold separately):
+Calibration Kit (sold separately):

 Calibration Gas Regulator (C10)